kr55/ssiscataloger/download.md

 title: How to Install
 permalink: /download/
 ---

-In case you have not downloaded the softwre, you can get it from below.
+SSIS Catalog Migration Wizard is a commercial product.
+If you wish to download it, you can get it from the below link.

 [<img src="../media/Download.PNG" width="150">](https://azureops.org/product/ssis-catalog-migration-wizard-pro/)

+You will receive a download load in your email.
+You can also find the download link at [my-accounts](https://azureops.org/my-account/downloads/).

-Once you download the product, unzip the file.
-Double-click on 'SSIS Cataloger Installer.exe' and follow the steps to complete the installation of SSIS Catalog Migration Wizard.
+Once you download the product, unzip the downloaded file.
+Double-click 'SSIS Cataloger Installer.exe' and follow the steps to install the SSIS Catalog Migration Wizard.

 {% include youtubePlayer.html id="VcYksuavI54" %}